dorkbox/Notify/README.md

   disable the EDT by calling NullRepaintManager.install()

--OS.FORCE_HIGH_RES_TIMER  (type boolean, default value 'true')
- - By default, the timer resolution in some operating systems are not particularly high-resolution (ie: 'Thread.sleep(1)' will not really sleep for 1ms, but will really sleep for 16ms).
-This forces the JVM to use high resolution timers.

- - NOTE: this option is a primary option and should set before any of the other options are set

 Notify.IMAGE_PATH    (type String, default value 'resources')
  - Location of the dialog image resources.
 By default they must be in the 'resources' directory relative to the application